Iran launches underground ballistic missiles during exercise

-Drones separately targeted the bridge of the fake aircraft carrier, according to the state TV report.
-The TV did not immediately air footage of the launches or the drone attack, nor did it identify the missiles used in the drill.
+Separately, drones targeted the bridge of the fake aircraft carrier, according to the state TV report.
+The broadcaster did not immediately air footage of the launches or the drone attack, nor did it identify the missiles used in the drill.

-However, the message of the drill was clearly targeted at the United States.
+However, the drill clearly meant to send a message to the United States.

-A semiofficial news agency close to the Guard published a graphic overnight that photoshopped the image of an American carrier into the shape of a casket, with a caption quoting Supreme Leader Ayatollah Ali Khamenei pledging to seek revenge for the U.S. drone strike that killed a top Iranian general in January.
+A semiofficial news agency close to the Guard published a graphic overnight that photoshopped the image of an American carrier into the shape of a casket with a set of crosshairs on it, with a caption quoting Supreme Leader Ayatollah Ali Khamenei pledging to seek revenge for the U.S. drone strike that killed a top Iranian general in January.

 The drill — and the American response to it — underlined the lingering threat of military conflict between Iran and the U.S. after a series of escalating incidents last year led to the January drone strike.
 Tehran responded to that strike by firing ballistic missiles that wounded dozens of American forces in Iraq.